-- B. Planning and Zoning Commission Action. - 1.
-The Planning and Zoning Commission shall hold a public hearing on the application in accordance with Section 2.3.3.1. - 2.
-The Planning and Zoning Commission shall make a recommendation regarding the application for a zoning map amendment to the City Council.
+B. Planning and Zoning Commission Action.

+- 1. The Planning and Zoning Commission shall hold a public hearing on the application in accordance with Section 2.3.3.1. - 2.
+The Planning and Zoning Commission shall make a recommendation regarding the application for a zoning map amendment to the City Council. - 3.
+The Planning and Zoning Commission may recommend approval or denial of the application for a zoning map amendment o,r subject to consent of the owner, such other less intense zoning district classification.

-- C. City Council Action - 1.
-The City Council shall consider an application for a zoning map amendment at its public hearing no sooner than seven days after the date of the Planning and Zoning Commission's recommendation. - 2.
-The City Council should consider the criteria in Section 2.5.1.4 and may vote to approve or deny the specific proposed zoning map amendment or such other less intense zoning district classification.
+C. City Council Action

+- 1. The City Council shall consider an application for a zoning map amendment at its public hearing no sooner than seven days after the date of the Planning and Zoning Commission's recommendation. - 2.
+The City Council should consider the criteria in Section 2.5.1.4 and may vote to approve or deny the specific proposed zoning map amendment or, subject to consent of the owner, such other less intense zoning district classification.